Teaching Multiplication With Arrays: The importance of concrete models

 We are moving into our mini-unit on factors, multiples, prime numbers, and factoring–SO much vocabulary and such complicated ideas for students who may or may not be secure with their multiplication facts.
-To really try to help students “SEE” the concepts, I believe super strongly in using concrete models.
+To really try to help students “SEE” the concepts, I believe super strongly in using concrete models, especially when teaching multiplication.

 OK.